mikejsavage/hirveserv/README.md

 Current limitations
 -------------------

-zMud might work but is 100% untested.
+zChat might work but is 100% untested.

-It would be nice to make it chroot/setuid unnecessary privilidges away on startup.

 I am using flatfiles instead of a real database and don't make any effort to ensure consistency in the event of a write failing amongst